Registering the birth of your baby

 The HSE's Civil Registration Service registers all births, deaths and marriages in Ireland.

-You should register the birth of your child within 3 months of their birth, where possible.
-However, you have up to 12 months to register the birth.
+You must register the birth of your child within 3 months of their birth, where possible.
+However, you have up to 12 months to register the birth in some circumstances.
 If you need to register a birth after 12 months, contact the Civil Registration Service for advice.

 Once the birth is registered, your baby will be given a PPS number and you can get a birth certificate (which you will need to enrol your child in school, to apply for a passport and for many other purposes).

 The birth certificate contains information about the child and the parents given at the time of registration, so it is important the information you give is accurate.
 This record is a very important legal document.
 It is difficult to change the details after the initial registration.
 (See 'Correction of errors' below.)

 You can apply for a Gender Recognition Certificate in order to have your preferred gender recognised by the State.
 This is set out in the Gender Recognition Act 2015.
 The Act also provides for you to apply for a certified copy of an entry in the Register of Gender Recognition.
 A certificate issued from the Register of Gender Recognition is the same as a birth certificate and satisfies all requirements where you are asked to provide a birth certificate.